Matroid schemes and geometric posets: Independence

-Using this definition, we obtain the following cryptomorphic definition of a matroid scheme in terms of independence.
+Using this definition, we obtain the following cryptomorphic definition of a matroid (pre)scheme in terms of independence.
 When $S$ is a lattice, \eqref{i1}--\eqref{i3} directly translate to the usual axioms for the independence complex of a matroid and \eqref{i4} always holds.
-More generally, though, we need \eqref{i4} to establish the global conditions \eqref{x4}--\eqref{x5} of a matroid scheme, whose necessity is discussed in \Cref{rmk:m4}.
+In our setting, \eqref{i1}-\eqref{i3} provides a local matroid structure and \eqref{i4} gives reasonable compatibility (analogous to \eqref{x4}).
+We also have both a local \eqref{i3} and global \eqref{i3'} version of the independence augmentation axiom, separating matroid preschemes and matroid schemes.